jameskoster/woocommerce-grid-list-toggle/readme.txt

 == Description ==

-WooCommerce Grid / List toggle is a simple plugin which adds a Grid / List toggle to your product archives allowing users to, you guessed it, toggle between grid / list views of your products.
+WooCommerce Grid / List toggle is a simple plugin which adds a Grid / List toggle button to your product archives allowing users to,  toggle between grid / list views of your products on your WooCommerce store.

 The list view arranges products in a vertical list and pulls in the excerpt to give a more detailed overview.

 The grid view you will be familiar with as this is WooCommerce's default layout for product archives.

-The store owner can choose whether grid or list view be set as the default.
+The store owner can choose whether grid or list view be set as the default via the Catalog tab of the WooCommerce settings screen.

 Please feel free to contribute on <a href="https://github.com/jameskoster/woocommerce-grid-list-toggle">github</a>.